 And of course, I can also easily engage by switching to Facebook as well.

-Note: You can engage on Facebook, Twitter, Instagram and YouTube but not LinkedIn at this stage (you can only publish to LinkedIn.
+Note: You can engage on Facebook, Twitter, LinkedIn, Instagram and YouTube – keeping your conversations going in real-time!

 Agorapulse keeps all of my engagement in one place.
 I rarely miss a mention (rarely.. let’s face it, I’m not perfect).
 Regardless, it often brings me back to: